tarebyte/vim-config/README.md

 **Customizations**: Binds `<leader>z` to `:ZoomWin`

-## Markdown Preview

-Markdown preview takes the current buffer, converts the Markdown to HTML, and opens it in your default browser.

-**Customizations**: Binds `<leader>mp` to this plugin.

 ## Other goodies

 * `:OpenHtml` - view the current file (or selected lines) in a browser